swetha1510/WDM_EXP1/README.md

-### EX1-Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
+### EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
+### DATE:
 ### AIM:
-  To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing.
+  To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing
 ### PROCEDURE:
 1) Open Start -> Programs -> Accessories -> Notepad
 2) Type the following training data set with the help of Notepad for Employee Table.